wp-statistics/wp-statistics/readme.txt

 * Added: Summary postbox on hit statistics page.
 * Added: Summary postbox on exclusions page.
 * Added: Date range selector on top countries page.
+* Added: Purge data based on visitor's hit count on the optimization page.
 * Updated: Moved all ajax and pseudo ajax calls to use the standard WordPress ajax and init routines instead of using wp-load.php.
 * Fixed: Typo in varaible name for one of the dashboard widgets.
 * Fixed: PHP error when the $browser object wasn't an object when we checked the crawler property.